aws-samples/amazon-s3-default-encryption-audit/README.md

 Output Location:  /scripts/outputs/
 ```

-  D. Wait for the script to complete.
-Depending on the amount of buckets and AWS KMS keys that you have configured, this can take several minutes.
+  4. Wait for the script to complete.
-  E. Navigate to the output location and open the report.
+  5. Navigate to the output location and open the report.

 ```
 You can now access the report in the following location: